 Suffering from addiction or a mental health disorder is a very complicated and nuanced ordeal.
 A number of personalized coping strategies are needed for each individual’s unique situation.
 Dual diagnosis can further complicate one’s circumstances.
 It can prompt the need to further personalize and address one’s specific symptoms, mindset, and the interplay between addiction and mental health disorders.

-However, despite being a complicated situation, a dual diagnosis can still be effectively addressed and overcome.
+However, a dual diagnosis can still be effectively addressed and overcome despite being a complicated situation.
 It is necessary to take a personalized approach to best understand one’s unique diagnoses, needs, and hurdles when creating a plan for a healthier and transformed lifestyle.

 What Is Dual Diagnosis?

 Dual diagnosis is not a single kind of diagnosis.
 Rather, dual diagnosis implies that an individual has been officially diagnosed with a substance abuse disorder or addiction as well as a mental health disorder.
 Each of one’s diagnoses affects them simultaneously.
 This means that one’s dual diagnosis may not reflect the same situation as their peers.
 However, it does not mean that any single instance of dual diagnosis is better or worse than another’s.
 All require intricate and personalized attention to address each situation.

 For some, dual diagnosis may manifest as an addiction to heroin while also being clinically diagnosed with depression or anxiety.
 Others may suffer from an alcohol addiction alongside the development of bipolar disorder.
 In some cases, individuals can experience dual diagnosis as a result of post-traumatic stress disorder and an addiction to opiates used as a coping strategy.